 The library is a learning laboratory with books, computers, magazines, and other materials available for classroom assignments, projects, and reading or listening pleasure.
-The library is open for student use during class time with teacher supervision.
+The library is open for independent student use during the times the teacher permits.

 Lost library books and fines must be cleared before report cards are given out.
 Students may use the computers in the library once the Acceptable Use Agreement form is signed by both the student and parent and turned in to the office.